Mongolian Chicken

 • In a bowl take chicken, add salt, black pepper powder, and cornstarch, and mix everything so that the chicken pieces are well coated.

-• In a pan heat 2 tbsp oil and fry the chicken pieces on medium flame occasionally stirring until crisp and golden on the outside and evenly cooked from the inside (3-4 min).
+• In a pan heat 2 Tablespoons of oil and fry the chicken pieces on medium flame occasionally stirring until crisp and golden on the outside and evenly cooked from the inside (3-4 min).
 Once done, transfer the chicken onto a plate.

 • Add dried red chilies and half of the cut spring onions.